Hyperbolicity of adjoint linear series on varieties with positive tangent bundle: Introduction

 In the case of finite {\'etale} quotients of abelian varieties, using the results of \cite{Cau25} we obtain:

 \begin{theorem} Let $X=A/G$ be a hyperelliptic variety obtain from a free action of a commutative group $G$ on an abelian variety $A$.
-Assume $q(X)>0$ and $n:=\dim X\geq 3$.
-Then for any ample line bundle ${L}$ and any numerically trivial line bundle ${N}\equiv 0$ on $X$, the linear system $|{N}+mL|$ is hyperbolic for $m\geq 2n$. \end{theorem}
+Assume $n:=\dim X\geq 3$.
+Let $L$ be an ample line bundle and $N\equiv 0$ be a numerically trivial line bundle on $X$.
+Then \begin{itemize} \item[$(1)$] The linear system $|{N}+mL|$ is hyperbolic for $m\geq 2n+1$. \item[$(2)$] If $q(X)>0$, then $|{N}+mL|$ is hyperbolic for $m\geq 2n$. \end{itemize} \end{theorem}

 As explained in \cite{Cau25}, there are many varieties that satisfy the assumptions above, and Bagnera-de Franchis varieties are one such.
 We include an immediate consequence for them in Corollary \ref{BdF}.